Edupreneurs

 What’s Here

-I became an edupreneur in 2003 when I created this website.
-Over the years, I started making money from ad revenue, Amazon affiliate earnings, freelance writing and editorial work, sales of my first, second, and third books, and webinars.
-In 2009 when I got married and moved to New York City with my husband, I took the leap from full-time teaching to full-time consulting.
+In 2009 when I got married and moved to New York City to be with my husband, I took the leap from full-time teaching to full-time consulting.
 I’m now an edupreneur who teaches teachers!
 I work as an instructional coach, provide staff development, and create books and articles to support educators in their daily practice.
 I make a living doing the creative things I love, and I want to help other educators do the same.
+You can hear more about my story in this interview.

 Pages in This Section